Benefits and Expectations

 structures that perpetuate oppression while posing potential solutions to these problems

-- Periodically meet with mentors for guidance on project
+- Periodically meet with faculty advisers and mentors for guidance on project.

 - Participate in a Black History Month panel discussion intended to increase understanding